-- PHD in Geological Sciences
+- PhD in Geological Sciences

 - MS in Geological Sciences

-The department is committed to developing interdisciplinary, professional collaborations with research centers such as the University’s Center for Integrated Watershed Studies and the Department of Materials Science and Engineering.
-Throughout their course of study, graduate students will establish a solid foundation of research and analytical knowledge, as well as develop a marketable skillset that allows them to move directly into careers in industry after graduation.
+The department boasts state-of-the-art laboratory facilities as well as specialized research and analytical equipment to aid students in their academic endeavors.
+Throughout their course of study, graduate students will establish a solid foundation of research and analytical knowledge, as well as develop a marketable skillset allowing them to move directly into the workforce after graduation.